drougui/ppudd/README.md

 "Qualitative Possibilistic Mixed-Observable MDPs" of the same authors, and the simulations of the International Probabilistic Planning Competition (IPPC) 2014.

-This is presented in the context of the rddlsim project, and using a library (for ADDs in C++) from the prism project.
+This is presented in the context of the RDDLSim project, and using a library (for ADDs in C++) from the prism project.

 ## Example